The average American feels bored for five years of life. And, what’s rated as the number one most boring task that sucks up years of your time?

 We’ve talked a lot about the need for frequent coaching in your contact center.

 But, frequent coaching doesn’t mean you need to micromanage your employees.
-Looking at agent stories, there are so many agents who complain that every move they make is monitored and every call that goes a tad beyond average call time is scrutinized.
-They feel that metrics are not only unobtainable, but they’re constantly a point of contention.
-You can make agents aware of areas where they can improve without creating a culture of fear and negativity.
-Agents want the freedom to do their jobs and help customers the right way, and sometimes that means missing a metric or two.
-But, they still want you to be available when they DO need help, too.
+Looking at agent stories, there are so many agents who complain that every move they make is monitored and every call that goes a tad beyond average handle time is scrutinized.
+Not only do your agents feel like they’re measured on unattainable metrics, but they feel like every KPI is constantly a point of contention, too.

 The daily drive by.